 What is Quora?

 Quora is a community-driven question and answer website.
 It also has more than 100 million people monthly visiting the platform.

-It is a forum for anyone and everyone who knows anything about anything to talk, share, discuss, link to and build authority.
+It is a forum (like Reddit) for anyone and everyone who knows anything about anything to talk, share, discuss, link to and build authority.
 Here’s what the home page of your Quora feed looks like-